Matze5593/esp8266-intexsbh20-esphome/README.md

 cover was closed.

-One up would be to use encryption for the MQTT communication but the MQTT client library currently does not support it.
+One up would be to use encryption for the MQTT communication but the MQTT

+client library currently does not support it.

+## ESPHome Integration

+An experimental ESPHome configuration is available in the [esphome](esphome) folder.
+It wraps the original firmware in a custom component so it can run within ESPHome.
+Use `esphome run esphome/intexsbh20.yaml` to build and upload.

 ## Contributing

 If you want to contribute to this project, please have look at the [contributing guide](CONTRIBUTING.md) first.
 It will provide guidelines for